Air transports of heads of state and government: Lithuania

 During 1994-1998 the Lithuanian government used a Lithuanian Airlines-operated Lockheed Jet Star as a government transportation.
 The aircraft was registered LY-AMB, with three last letters coinciding with the initials of then president Algirdas Mykolas Brazauskas.
 Notorious for multiple technical issues and deemed too small for larger delegations it was sold in 1998.

-Since late 1990's the president and the government of Lithuania use one of the three Alenia C-27J Spartans of the Lithuanian Air Force in a passenger configuration, which flies under a Lithuanian Air Force callsign.
-For longer trips, commercial aircraft are used.
+Since late 1990's the president and the government of Lithuania use one of the three Alenia C-27J Spartans of the Lithuanian Air Force in a passenger configuration.